AllenInstitute/scrattch/README.md

 ### Documentation

 There is no specific documentation for `scrattch`.
 However, each child package has extensive documentation available via help commands within R and/or through the corresponding GitHub page.
-Conversion of documentation for select packages to ReadTheDocs in planned for April.
+Conversion of documentation to web-based versions is complete for [`scrattch.taxonomy`](https://alleninstitute.github.io/scrattch.taxonomy), [`scrattch.mapping`](https://alleninstitute.github.io/scrattch.mapping), and [`scrattch.patchseq`](https://alleninstitute.github.io/scrattch.patchseq).

 ### License

-The license for this package is available on Github at: [https://github.com/AllenInstitute/scrattch/blob/master/LICENSE](https://github.com/AllenInstitute/scrattch/blob/master/LICENSE)
+The license for this package is available on Github at: [https://github.com/AllenInstitute/scrattch/blob/master/LICENSE](https://github.com/AllenInstitute/scrattch/blob/master/LICENSE).

 ### Contribution Agreement